nasa/EMIT-Data-Resources/README.md

 Welcome to the EMIT-Data-Resources repository.
 This repository provides guides, short how-tos, and tutorials to help users access and work with data from the Earth Surface Mineral Dust Source Investigation (EMIT) mission.
 In the interest of open science this repository has been made public but is still under active development.
 All jupyter notebooks and scripts should be functional, however, changes or additions may be made.
 Contributions from all parties are welcome.

-These guides, how-tos, and tutorials can also be found in the [EMIT Tutorials Repository](https://github.com/emit-sds/tutorials)
+> Please note that EMIT data files are large and orthorectification expands their size.
+If using an Openscapes 2i2c JupyterLab instance please select a Large size server.

 ---

 ## Fridays in February 2023 Upcoming Workshop Series!

-Please join use February 3, 10, and 17th from 1:00 - 3:00pm EST. to learn about working with EMIT radiance and relfectance products.
-Sign up for the workshop [here](https://tinyurl.com/2tp3cx3t)
+Please join us February 3, 10, and 17th from 1:00 - 3:00pm EST. to learn about working with EMIT radiance and relfectance products.
+Sign up for the workshop [here](https://tinyurl.com/2tp3cx3t).

 ---